 If the upper thread is incorrectly threaded, the upper thread passed through the fabric cannot be firmly pulled up and the upper thread becomes tangled in the bobbin case, causing a rattling noise.

-Remove the tangled thread, and then correct the upper threading according to the following procedure.
+Remove the tangled thread, and correct the upper threading according to the following procedure.

 Turn off the sewing machine.

 Remove the bobbin cover by sliding it and lift toward you.

 Remove the tangled thread.
 If it cannot be removed, cut the thread with scissors.

 If the threads remain in the bobbin case, remove the needle plate, and then remove the threads.